 Our Values Statement

-The Family SHADE believe in the provision of supports and services to families of children with special healthcare needs that foster (1) empowerment and not dependency; (2) equity and equality; and (3) an individually defined quality of life.
+Family SHADE believes in the provision of supports and services to families of children with special healthcare needs that foster (1) empowerment and not dependency; (2) equity and equality; and (3) an individually defined quality of life.
 In addition, caregivers must be viewed as experts in regard to their children within a context of self-determination and family culture.

 Our Mission Statement